cabforum/servercert/docs/EVG.md

     - HTTP URL for the Subordinate CA's Certification Practice Statement

 (4)  The cRLDistribution Point extension MUST be present in Subscriber Certificates if the certificate does not specify OCSP responder locations in an authorityInformationAccess extension.

+## 9.8 Certificate Extensions

+### 9.8.1.
+Subject Alternative Name Extension

+**Certificate field:**  subjectAltName:dNSName

+**Required/Optional:**  Required

+**Contents:** This extension MUST contain one or more host Domain Name(s) owned or controlled by the Subject and to be associated with the Subject's server.
+Such server MAY be owned and operated by the Subject or another entity (e.g., a hosting service).
+Wildcard certificates are not allowed for EV Certificates.

+### 9.8.2 CA/Browser Form Organization Identifier Extension

+**Extension Name:** cabfOrganizationIdentifier (OID: 2.23.140.3.1)

+**Verbose OID:** {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-extensions(3) cabf-organization-identifier(1) }

+**Required/Optional:** Optional (but see below)

+**Contents:** If the subject:organizationIdentifier is present, this field SHOULD be present.
+Effective January 31, 2020, if the subject:organizationIdentifier field is present, this field MUST be present.

+If present, this extension MUST contain a Registration Reference for a Legal Entity assigned in accordance to the identified Registration Scheme.

+The Registration Scheme MUST be encoded as described by the following ASN.1 grammar:

+>        id-CABFOrganizationIdentifier OBJECT IDENTIFIER ::= { joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140)
+>             certificate-extensions(3) cabf-organizationIdentifier(1) }
+>
+>        ext-CABFOrganizationIdentifier EXTENSION ::= { SYNTAX CABFOrganizationIdentifier IDENTIFIED BY id-CABFOrganizationIdentifier }
+>
+>        CABFOrganizationIdentifier ::= SEQUENCE {
+>            registrationSchemeIdentifier PrintableString (SIZE(3)),
+>            registrationCountry PrintableString (SIZE(2)),
+>            registrationStateOrProvince [0] IMPLICIT PrintableString OPTIONAL (SIZE(0..128)),
+>            registrationReferenceProvider PrintableString (SIZE(0..8)),
+>            registrationReference UTF8String
+>        }

+where the subfields have the same meanings and restrictions described in Section 9.2.9.
+The CA SHALL validate the contents using the requirements in Section 9.2.9.

 # 10. EV Certificate Request Requirements